 If you spy an actual kissing bug, be very careful.
 Never touch a kissing bug with your bare hands; always wear gloves and proper protective gear such as eye shields.
 Kissing bugs carry the culprit behind deadly Chagas disease, the parasite Trypanosoma cruzi, inside their feces.

-How do pets get Chagas disease from kissing bugs?
+How do pets get chagas disease?